nashville-software-school/client-side-mastery/book-3-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 If the percentage is greater than 10, the value of the `qualified` property on the `mortgage` object should be `false`.
 The value of the `amount` property on the `mortgage` object should be 0.

+The function should return the modified object.

 #### Step 5: Output Messages

-To see if all of your logic is correct, output a message like the samples below.
-These are the people who should qualify for mortgages.
+To see if all of your logic is correct, after you have invoked the qualification check function, output a message like the samples below.
+You should only display this message for people who qualified for a mortgage.

 ```txt
 James Runolfsdottir is qualified for a maximum mortage of $249,693.40